BENEATH THE GLOW OF THE AUTUMN SUN

-The father of the bride made his way down, with Faye alongside, ready to make the all-important walk.
-A tripod was set up to have front row seats for those that could not attend.
+The bride’s father went down with Faye, ready to make the all-important walk.
+A tripod was set up to have front-row seats for those that could not attend.

 Idyllic al fresco setting

 There’s always something so elegant about an outdoor wedding with an outdoor barn ceremony.
-Surrounded by greenery, Nab Scar was tucked away nicely in the distance, watching over Rydal water.
-This makes for the most picture-perfect backdrop when it comes to your wedding photos.
+This makes for the most picture-perfect backdrop for your wedding photos.
+Surrounded by greenery, Nab Scar was tucked nicely in the distance, watching over Rydal water.

-A two-course meal followed in the barn with the tables arranged in a square shape so that all guests could see each other’s faces.
-This means that no one is left at the end, making for an intimate setting.
+A two-course meal followed in the barn, with the tables arranged squarely so that all guests could see each other’s faces.
+This means no one is left at the end, making for an intimate setting.
 The cake was wonderfully crafted by The Little Kendal Cakery and paired perfectly with the barn’s aesthetics, alongside the flowers and the bouquet.

 the best man wasn't going to let covid spoil his speech

-Due to the current restrictions, sadly the best man was one of the guests not able to attend.
+Due to the current restrictions, sadly, the best man was one of the guests unable to attend.
 This was no problem, as he’d recorded his speech to be sent over and played at the wedding!
-This was a first for Cote How, but a rather touching moment as the guests huddled around the iPad to watch the speech.
-There were lots of smiles and laughter – it was a really lovely moment to top the day off.
+It was a first for Cote How but a rather touching moment as the guests huddled around the iPad to watch the speech.
+There were lots of smiles and laughter – it was an adorable moment to top the day off.

 something to look forward to!